 I have been working with Urban Stable since 2014 as Head Instructor.
-I am a Basic Instructor with the Canadian Therapeutic Riding Association (CanTRA), a certified Equestrian Canada Western Instructor of Beginners and Western and English instructor through the Certified Horsemanship Association (CHA).
-I am currently working towards my CanTRA Senior Instructor.
+I am a Senior Instructor with the Canadian Therapeutic Riding Association (CanTRA), and a certified Equestrian Canada Western Instructor of Beginners.
 I have been teaching riding lessons since 2009.

 Like many who work with horses my love for them started as a young kid and it was my greatest joy when I was able to start riding as a teenager.
 Horses and horsemanship is a life long journey and I am passionate about continuing growing in my horsemanship and riding skills as well as my skills as an instructor through clinics, workshops and lessons.
 I believe this commitment to continued professional development insures my students and the horses always get top quality lessons and care.